 Austria is currently in a phase of closely monitored re-opening.
 Please always check both Austrian and your home country's regulations before travelling.

-Austria is currently in a phase of gradual, secure, and monitored re-opening.
+Austria is currently in a phase of gradual and secure re-opening.
 This process is being closely monitored and containment measures are being (re-)introduced as and where needed.

-The borders to many European countries are now open again (see below for details).
-For all other countries, cross-border travel is still strongly discouraged or impossible.
+The borders to most European countries are now open again (details).
+For all other countries, cross-border travel is still strongly discouraged, impossible, or possible only if certain conditions are met.
 Please check both Austrian and local regulations before booking a trip.

 Please note: The following information has been researched with the utmost care.
 However, we can provide no guarantee of accuracy.